Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 36. Frings, Manfred, ed.
 1968.
 Heidegger and the Quest for Truth.
 Chicago: Quadrangle Books.

 37. ———.
 1974.
-"Protagoras Re-Discovered: Heidegger's Explication of Protagoras' Fragment."
+"Protagoras Re-discovered: Heidegger's Explication of Protagoras' Fragment."
 Journal of Value Inquiry no. 8:112-123.

 "This paper is written against the background of Heidegger's grasp of the destruction of metaphysics and its end in Nietzsche's concept of world, history and values through absolute subjectivity (over-man).
 It traces pre-socratic thought in light of the absence of subjectivism in Protagoras by showing how his fragment deals with being and nothingness, not with subjective relativism (sophism).
 Heidegger's identification of 'aletheia' and 'chaos' (Hesiod) is complemented by a novel look at the origin of language and myth."